Market price information for Murray–Darling Basin water entitlements

 Water entitlement market prices across the Murray-Darling Basin

-The October monthly full and summary reports on water trade statistics for a number of water entitlement types across the Murray–Darling Basin are now available for download at the links provided below.
-The reports are the latest in an historical series of reports compiled by independent consultants and published by the Department of Agriculture and Water Resources to help irrigators and other interested parties to identify and understand the prices paid for various water entitlements.
-The reports have been produced quarterly since the September quarter 2009 but will be provided as a monthly product from now on.
+The latest monthly full and summary reports on water trade statistics for a number of water entitlement types across the Murray–Darling Basin are now available for download at the links provided below.
+The reports are the latest in an historical series of reports compiled by independent consultants and published by the Department of Agriculture to help irrigators and other interested parties to identify and understand the prices paid for various water entitlements.

 The views and opinions expressed in the reports do not necessarily reflect those of the Australian Government.
 While reasonable efforts have been made to ensure that the contents of the reports are factually correct, the Australian Government does not accept responsibility for the accuracy or completeness of the reports, and shall not be liable for any loss or damage that may be occasioned directly or indirectly through the use of, or reliance on, the reports.
 Readers should exercise their own skill and care with respect to their use of the material published in this reports and should carefully evaluate the accuracy, currency, completeness and relevance of the material for their purposes.